avx512 double precision simd failure

 the configurations that have been modified have been

 non-critical.
 Where appropriate, brief rationales are recorded.
 This

 resolves an old TODO item in the post-submit matrix.

 Fixed a sign mismatch in initializing an OpenCL variable that didn't

 Noted relevant new TODOs.

-#3 Updated by Paul Bauer almost 2 years ago
+#3 Updated by Paul Bauer about 2 years ago

 When stepping through the simd function in the debugger I noticed that the memory in the base address becomes overwritten with garbage at this point

 but I don't understand enough of it to know why.
 Hope that helps the more knowledgeable people.